ShriramRaghu-UofA/QGrip/README.md

 UNO Q Router.
 It includes an installable FastAPI/Svelte dashboard and a completely standalone UNO Q runtime.

+QGrip has three ways to use the same workflow services:

+- the local web dashboard for guided capture, training, and live validation;
+- the `qgrip` command-line interface for scripted or terminal-based workflows; and
+- Python services for applications that need to consume real-time predictions directly.

+The capture log is the source of truth.
+Parquet datasets, model checkpoints, ONNX exports, metadata, and metrics are derived artifacts written under the profile's `data_root`.

 ## Quick start

 ```powershell